Registration for the Fall Training 10K Program is now open!

 Q: What is the cost of registration and how do I register?

 A: The cost is $125.
-Registration for the Spring Program is closed; details for the Fall Program will be released soon!
+Registration is now open- click here to register online.
 Please note that registration for the race is not included.

 Q: What are the requirements for joining?